-- Adding newly registered sex offenders to the Registry; - Mailing annual verification letters requiring all offenders to verify all information they are required to report by law and notify the Registry of any changes; - Updating existing Registry records when changes are submitted by offenders as required by law; - Verifying all residence addresses reported by offenders with the U.S. Postal Service prior to updating the Registry; - Notifying police departments and sheriffs' offices whenever registered offenders move to, or from, their area of jurisdiction; - Supporting local, county, state and federal law enforcement and criminal justice agencies, which are responsible for ensuring that registered offenders comply with requirements under the law and for deciding to bring criminal charges against offenders who fail to comply; and - Providing information about registered sex offenders to the public, employers and volunteer organizations.
+- Adding newly registered sex offenders to the Registry; - Mailing annual verification letters to all registered offenders; those letters require offenders to verify all information they are required to report by law and notify the Registry of any changes; - Updating existing Registry records when changes are submitted by offenders as required by law; - Verifying all residence addresses reported by offenders with the U.S. Postal Service prior to updating the Registry; - Notifying police departments and sheriffs' offices whenever registered offenders move to, or from, their area of jurisdiction; - Supporting local, county, state and federal law enforcement and criminal justice agencies, which are responsible for ensuring that registered offenders comply with requirements under the law and for deciding to bring criminal charges against offenders who fail to comply; and - Providing information about registered sex offenders to the public, employers and volunteer organizations.

-2018 Activities
+2019 Activities

-At the end of 2018, a total of 41,175 sex offenders were registered in New York State.
+At the end of 2019, a total of 41,892 sex offenders were registered in New York State.
 The law provides for a risk level of re-offense - 1, 2 or 3 - to be assigned to each offender; risk level is set by a judge after a court hearing.
-Of those offenders: